AnonymerNiklasistanonym/NsiWindowsInstallerExamples/README.md

 ---

-All scripts were tested on Windows and Linux (via WSL) so they should work cross platform.
+All scripts were tested on Windows and Linux (via WSL) so they should work cross-platform.

 ### GUI